Joe Berlinger on why we're so obsessed with true crime

 i-D talks to the director of 'Extremely Wicked, Shockingly Evil and Vile,' starring Zac Efron and Lily Collins, about the new Ted Bundy Netflix film.

-There’s a reason people obsessively binge-watched Conversations with a Killer: The Ted Bundy Tapes and it’s not just because the famous murderer was, well, kind of attractive.
+There’s a reason people obsessively binged Conversations with a Killer: The Ted Bundy Tapes and it’s not just because the famous murderer was, well, kind of attractive.
 True crime has fascinated the masses for centuries.
 In the 1800s, tickets were sold to public executions and souvenirs were available for purchase.
 This makes the cheering crowds at Bundy’s execution in Florida, some 30 years ago, seem somewhat less absurd.
 Perhaps our hunger for true crime stems from the fact that we’re wired to look out for danger, so that we don't become victims ourselves.
 Or maybe we're just naturally curious about what happens to our fellow humans.
-Luckily, for the Ted Bundy obsessed (though we're certainly not stanning him), Joe Berlinger has a new movie Extremely Wicked, Shockingly Evil and Vile out today on Netflix.
-It tells another story of the man who has seemingly become America’s favorite serial killer, and through a unique victim’s perspective it portrays the psychology of deception and betrayal.
+Luckily, for the true crime obsessed, Joe Berlinger has a new movie Extremely Wicked, Shockingly Evil and Vile out today on Netflix.
+It tells another story of Ted Bundy, the man who has seemingly become America’s favorite serial killer, and through a unique victim’s perspective it portrays the psychology of deception and betrayal.

 You directed Conversations with a Killer: The Ted Bundy Tapes and Extremely Wicked, Shockingly Evil and Vile .
 How did you come to work on these two different Ted Bundy projects at the same time?